ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

 ---
 layout: blog
-title: "Kubernetes v1.26: alpha support for cross namespace data sources"
+title: "Kubernetes v1.26: Alpha support for cross-namespace storage data sources"
 date: 2022-12-6
 slug: cross-namespace-data-sources-alpha-redesigned
 ---

 **Authors:**
 Takafumi Takahashi (Hitachi Vantara)

-Kubernetes v1.26, released earlier this month, introduced an enable the usage of cross namespace volume data source to allow you to specify a namespace in the `dataSourceRef` field of a PersistentVolumeClaim.
+Kubernetes v1.26, released earlier this month, introduced an alpha feature that lets you specify a data source for a PersistentVolumeClaim, even where the source data belong to a different namespace.
+With the new feature enabled, you specify a namespace in the `dataSourceRef` field of a new PersistentVolumeClaim.
+Once Kubernetes checks that access is OK, the new PersistentVolume can populate its data from the storage source specified in that other namespace.
-Before Kubernetes v1.26, by using `AnyVolumeDataSource` feature, users can provision volumes from data source in the same namespace.
+Before Kubernetes v1.26, by using `AnyVolumeDataSource` feature, you could already provision new volumes from a data source in the **same** namespace.
-However, it only works for the data source in the same namespace, therefore users can't provision a persisten volume claim in one namespace from a data source in other namespace.
+However, it only works for the data source in the same namespace, therefore users couldn't provision a PersistentVolume with a claim in one namespace from a data source in other namespace.
-To solve this problem, Kubernetes v1.26 adds a new namespace alpha field to `dataSourceRef` field in PersistentVolumeClaim API.
+To solve this problem, Kubernetes v1.26 added a new alpha `namespace` field to `dataSourceRef` field in PersistentVolumeClaim the API.

 ## How it works